thingsboard/thingsboard.github.io/docs/edge/install/windows.md

 ### Step 2.
 ThingsBoard PE/CE service installation

-You can connect ThingsBoard Edge to the ThingsBoard Community Edition or ThingsBoard Professional Edition.
+You can connect Edge to the ThingsBoard Community Edition or ThingsBoard Professional Edition.
 See [ThingsBoard Professional Edition](/docs/user-guide/install/pe/ubuntu/) or [ThingsBoard Community Edition](/docs/user-guide/install/ubuntu/) step-by-step installation guides for more details.

 ### Step 3.
 Get Edge Secret and Key